 Image Inserted Keep Notes

 You can also insert an image or picture you’ve taken on your camera and save it as a note along with the text.
-This comes in handy when noting something related to capture.
+This comes in handy when capturing a picture and write make a text entry against it.

 I really loved the way Drawing notes can be added.
 All you need to hit on pen icon and start drawing on the whiteboard.
 You can use different colors, change the size of the pen, erase and make quick edits.